IGELsociety/IGEL_website/content/research-coalitions.md

 Frank has a background in literary theory and comparative literature.
 His research focuses on the effects of reading literary texts on outgroup attitudes and moral self-concept (e.g., The moral laboratory, 2000).
 He supervises two national research projects in the Netherlands: one pertaining to the experience of being absorbed in fictional worlds (Narrative Absorption, 2017), and the other on how such experiences affect social perception and self concepts (see www.finditinfiction.org).
 Currently he is investigating how literary reading gives readers a sense of meaningfulness in studies of text qualities (e.g., foregrounding), how readers are instructed to read, reading medium (screen versus paper), and how these interact to generate deeply absorbed, eudaemonic experiences.
 {{</ card >}}

+{{< card "images/members/Carmen.png" >}}
+#### Carmen Bonasera
+Postdoctoral Researcher, University of Turin, Italy

+Carmen holds a PhD in Literary theory and Comparative literature (University of Pisa, Italy, 2020).
+She has published extensively on the theory of the lyric and on the relationship between poetry and life writing in modern female authors.
+Her current research interests revolve around the psychological and literary dynamics of narrative empathy for unreliable and morally ambivalent characters, focusing especially on the textual features that prompt readerly empathy (e.g., foregrounding, literary atmospheres, and ambience), which she is studying with theoretical, stylistic, and empirical approaches.
+{{</ card >}}

 <h4>Publications</h4>